While I’m visiting my family in Japan, I have asked several blogger friends to blog-sit for me and today’s sitter is Tobias from T and Tea Cake.

 Tobias is a food-loving university student from Europe and on his blog, T and Tea Cake, he mainly focuses on European cuisine but sometimes experiments with more exotic food and ingredients that inspire him.
 Most of his recipes are easy to prepare and budget-friendly.

 When reading Tobias’s blog, it’s hard to believe that he’s been blogging for less than a year.
-Despite his humble attitude toward his work, Tobias’ photography is simply breathtaking and this self-taught home cook and baker makes beautiful dishes like Parsnip Dumplings with Scallion & Bacon Filling and Cherry & Red Wine Chocolate Cake.
+Despite his humble attitude toward his work, Tobias’ photography is simply breathtaking and this self-taught home cook and baker make beautiful dishes like Parsnip Dumplings with Scallion & Bacon Filling and Cherry & Red Wine Chocolate Cake.
 His blog is welcoming even for a beginner cook and he tells you:

 “I do not think I am the most skilled cook or baker with too much expertise – so I doubt you will need too much skill either [to try my recipes].
 I’m going with the mantra: When I can do it – you can do it!
-In fact, if there is any skill required for a recipe I believe that it can be acquired by going through it in a learning by doing manner.”
+In fact, if there is any skill required for a recipe I believe that it can be acquired by going through it in learning by doing manner.”

 Are you inspired?
 Now please welcome Tobias with these delicious fusion cupcakes.